Test and Launch

 In addition, WePay is defining a certification process that will require you to answer the following questions:

-- PCI scope: are you adequately prepared to handle the different levels of PCI scope?
+- PCI scope: are you adequately prepared to handle your PCI scope?

 - Fee schedule: have you set a fee schedule to charge merchants the right amount?
 In addition, have you set a payout for your platform to receive funds?

-Reach out to your WePay account manager to begin the process.
+Reach out to your WePay account manager or integration team to begin the certification process.